fac-15/Spellchecker/README.md

 cross your fingers that you get the message "server is listening"
 5. Open your browser and go to localhost:3000

+### The purpose

+Our website is supposed to be an encyclopedia of Harry Potter spells.
+Type in any letter in the searchbar and BAM, like magic, a list of suggested spells that contains your letters will appear.

+Disclaimer: unfortunately, magic doesn't actually exist, so you know, this isn't what is happening on our website at the mo.

 ### Things we learnt

 That getting a server up might be easy, but getting all of the functions to talk to the server properly is hard.